 At Pines Federal, we have more than two decades of experience providing counsel for federal unions.
 Our founding attorney, Eric L. Pines, Esq., serves as in-house counsel for the largest federal local in the U.S., AFGE Local 1923 in Maryland, as well as for the federal unions for VA hospitals and Army Depots.

 Pines Federal provides comprehensive legal services with a sole focus on representing federal labor unions and federal employees.
 Our experience includes representing Unions ranging from AFGE, NFFE, NTEU, and IAM.
-We offer scalable monthly contracts to federal labor unions as well as individual case representation agreements priced based on the size of each Union’s Membership and the scope of services needed.
+We offer scalable monthly contracts to federal labor unions as well as individual case representation agreements priced according to the size of each Union’s Membership and the scope of services needed.